 7 Transfers of your personal data

-The personal data that we collect from you will not ordinarily be transferred to, or stored at, a destination outside the European Economic Area (EEA).
+The personal data that we collect from you will not ordinarily be transferred to, or stored at, a destination outside the UK and/or European Economic Area (EEA).

-However, if we do need to transfer your personal data outside the EEA we will take all steps reasonably necessary to ensure that any such transfer is made securely and that there is adequate protection in place in order to protect your personal data.
+However, if we do need to transfer your personal data outside the EEA or the UK we will take all steps reasonably necessary to ensure that any such transfer is made securely and that there is adequate protection in place in order to protect your personal data.

 8 How long we will retain your personal data